 ESA is a common problem particularly for broadband laser gain media such as transition-metal-doped crystals, but less so for rare-earth-doped crystals with their relatively narrow-bandwidth transitions.
 Of course, ESA is more likely to be relevant for laser ions with multiple electronic levels, such as erbium or thulium, whereas it is not possible for ytterbium.

 ESA is also common in various saturable absorber materials such as Cr4+:YAG.
 Here, the ground state absorption can be fully bleached, but what remains even at rather high optical intensities is the excited-state absorption, which recovers much more rapidly.
-In effect, ESA causes nonsaturable losses (at least for nanosecond pulses), which amount to roughly one third of the saturable losses.
+In effect, ESA causes nonsaturable losses (at least for nanosecond pulses), which may amount to a significant fraction of the saturable losses.

 ESA in Upconversion Lasers

 Although excited-state absorption is in most cases a detrimental effect, it can also be useful for upconversion pumping, where the excitation of higher-lying energy levels is required.
-This is exploited e.g. in some thulium-doped lasers (Figure 1), and also in other upconversion lasers.
-Rate equation models require the values of ESA cross sections (see below), in addition to the lifetimes of intermediate energy levels.
+This is exploited e.g. in some thulium-doped lasers (Figure 2), and also in other upconversion lasers.
+Rate equation models require the values of ESA cross-sections (see below), in addition to the lifetimes of intermediate energy levels.

 Calculating Effects of ESA

 In some cases, it is relatively simple to include ESA in a laser model.
 For example, pump or signal ESA may simply lead to an additional absorption term, if ESA leads ions to levels from where they quickly relax to the upper laser level.
 In more complicated situations, such as the thulium level scheme discussed above, rate equation modeling may be applied.